 Mammoth Lakes, one of the most beautiful mountain communities in the Eastern Sierra is known for mountain biking, backpacking, hiking and fishing, but is also know for its large bear population.
 Throughout town you will find signs for “bear crossing” and locals with stickers saying “don’t feed our bears.”

 Well to someone like me from a small beach community in Los Angeles, even the idea of “feeding bears” has never crossed my mind.
 Unfortunately though, because of the high amount of people throughout Mammoth over the years, many bears in town have become accustom to eating out of cars and receiving food from SoCal spectators.
 This leads to broken cars, and bears feeling a little to comfortable walking into public places and even homes and store fronts.
 This both hurts humans personal belongings and also trains the bear to be dependent on us rather than living like a true bear in nature.

-At Alpine Sports Outfitters, we want you to feel comfortable on your mountain bike or electric bike through the lakes basin and we want you to love your new hiking shoes so, we have made a list of the Do’s and Don’ts for bears in Mammoth.
+At Adventure Sports Outpost, we want you to feel comfortable on your mountain bike or electric bike through the lakes basin and we want you to love your new hiking shoes so, we have made a list of the Do’s and Don’ts for bears in Mammoth.

 - Make sure there is NO food in your car… that means drinks, gum and energy bars too.

 - Do make sure your car is always locked.

 - Always make sure your garbage is thrown away in a “bear-proof” trash bin or dumpster.